 “The idea that God would want a woman to have authority in his church is a liberal feminist lie.”

-Some of the most influential, respected male Bible scholars and theologians of the past century endorsed women in ministry.
-These included FF Bruce, I Howard Marshall, RT France, John Stott, Gordon Fee, NT Wright, Roger Nicole, Craig Keener, Ben Witherington III, and Stanley Grenz.
-By now I hope it is clear that supporting women in ministry is not some liberal, secular infiltration of the church but a belief that has persisted for over 150 years by those with the highest reverence for Biblical authority.
+Some of the most influential, respected male Bible scholars and theologians of the past 100 years endorse(d) women in ministry.
+These include F.F.
+Bruce, I. Howard Marshall, R.T.
+France, John Stott, Leon Morris, Dallas Willard, Michael Bird, Gordon Fee, N.T.
+Wright, Richard Hays, Roger Nicole, Craig Keener, Ben Witherington III, Roger Olson and Stanley Grenz.
+Anyone who knows anything about Biblical scholarship or theology will tell you that these men are not “liberal feminists” who twist the Bible as they ignore it!
+I hope it is clear that supporting women in ministry is not some liberal, secular infiltration of the church but a belief that has persisted for over 150 years by those with the highest respect for scripture.

 “Those who accept women in ministry are embarking on a slippery slope of liberalism.”

 This poor argument is spread out of fear and does nothing but promote more fear.
 It hardly warrants rebuttal.
 Once again, this issue is not one of questioning Biblical authority but rather differing Biblical interpretation.
 N.T.
 Wright says that “We have to claim the freedom, in Christ and in our various cultures, to name issues one by one with wisdom and clarity, without assuming that a decision on one point commits us to a decision on others.”